cameronenfuego/cameronenfuego.github.io/_posts/2014-05-20-The-Great-Longing-for-God.md

 ![](https://cdn-images-1.medium.com/max/800/0*cHZTJVav29uPpCGh.jpg)

 I know it’s been a while friends and I’m sorry.
 I’ve had the following verses on my mind for a long time and felt I needed to share some thoughts and reflections.
-First, a question: What would truly yearning and longing for God and His presence look like?
+First, a question: What would truly yearning and longing for God and His presence look like?<!--more-->

 > As a deer pants for flowing streams,
 >  so pants my soul for you, O God.